Have you ever thought about how you come across in most of your customer conversations?

 BONUS: Have a clear next step on every call

 Clarity is essential.
-You can have the best call in the world.
-You’ll have missed out on a critical step to the end of that call.
-Getting commitment.
-This can be anything you want appropriate to the goal of the call or something that was raised in your conversation.
-In needs to be simple enough to do.
-Doesn’t require huge resource on your clients time.
-Make that next step, time specific with clear actions for you and your client agreed to by them.
+You can have the best call in the world but youll miss out on a critical step tlif you dont get commitment.
+This can be anything you want that is appropriate to the goal of the call or something that was raised in your conversation.
+Condition: it needs to be simple enough to do and doesn’t require huge resource on your clients time.
+Make the step time specific with clear actions for you and your client agreed to by them.

-Don’t ask for the world here like a PO for a million dollars.
-What we’re doing here is creating the habit of the request and shaping for future larger commitments through smaller.
+Don’t ask for the world here like a purchas order for a million dollars.
+What we’re doing here is creating the habit of the request and shaping for future larger commitments through smaller requests.

 An Exercise: Note down how many types of conversations you have with your clients and the ones coming up.
 Review these ideas, print them out and start to apply one or two with every call (always include the Bonus step).
 Come back and let me know in the comments.